AGuyNamedDJ/AGuyNamedDJ/README.md

 - ⚡ Fun fact **I love real estate & am a Private Equity/Hedge Trader.**

-<h3 align="left">New Technologies:</h3>
+<h3 align="center">New Technologies:</h3>
-<p align="left">Here are all the new technologies I am looking to add into my stack and build projects showcasing my abilities.</p>
+<p align="center">Here are all the new technologies I am looking to add into my stack and build projects showcasing my abilities.</p>

 <div align="center">